httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

   Accept-CH-Lifetime = #delta-seconds
 ~~~

-The field-value indicates that the Accept-CH preference should be considered stale after its age is greater than the specified number of seconds.
+The field-value indicates that the Accept-CH preference SHOULD be considered stale after its age is greater than the specified number of seconds.

 ~~~ example
   Accept-CH: DPR, Viewport-Width